masonJamesWheeler/masonJamesWheeler/README.md

 # Hi there, I'm Mase!

 <p>
   I'm an Electrical and Computer Engineering student athlete at the University of Washington, passionate about technology and innovation.
-I'm always eager to learn and explore new ideas!.
+I'm always eager to learn and explore new ideas!
 </p>

 ## Connect with me: